NewEnglandSkiHistory.com SkiNewEngland.net

 An undated photo of Mars Hill

 As the 1960s arrived, development of a ski area on Mars Hill gained traction.
 The Mars Hill Jaycees, whose president was Wendell Pierce, formed a group called Mars Hill Mountain Development Corporation.
-State represented Walter Tweedie served as president of the company.
+State representative Walter Tweedie served as president of the company.
 To generate publicity for the project, a mountain top flag raising was planned for the morning of July 4, 1960, when the first rays of sun hit Mars Hill and the United States of America.

 In June 1960, Elaine Oxnard donated 225 acres of land on Mars Hill to the group in honor of her father, Vinal B. Wilson.
 Additional land was obtained from the Graves family.